RileyPoirier23/TattooAPP/README.md

     *   Real-time chat with artists.
 *   **For Artists:**
     *   Manage weekly availability and hours.
-    *   View and approve/decline booking requests.
+    *   View and approve/decline booking requests (with full details).
     *   Search for guest spot booths at shops.
     *   AI-powered bio generation and service suggestions.
 *   **For Shops:**